SV

 Correct Answer: C. Chlorophyll

 The passage identifies chlorophyll as the primary pigment responsible for capturing light energy during photosynthesis.
 It gives plants their characteristic green color and is located in the chloroplasts.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 3